whimsicow/journal-analytics/README.md

 # Stretch Goals
 <ul>
-<li>Customizability for users profiles including types of graphs preferred and additional graphs for other analytical data sets.</li>
+<li>Customizability for user profiles, including types of graphs preferred and additional graphs for other analytical data sets.</li>
 <li>Researching Google Analytics API in the future to see if Google creates an API utilizing server-side rendering.
 As for now, they only have a Beta API.</li>
 <li>Creating a guide for managers of the Google Analytics account to add additional users for read only basis.
-This allows others to see data through Journal Analytics and add events.</li>
+This allows others to see data through Journal Analytics and add events without being granted access to the Google Analytics account.</li>
 </ul>

 # Tools